 How To Stop Biting Nails

 The following steps will help you with your habit.
-Just make sure you are following each and every step correctly and to be persistent with your attempts.
+Just make sure you are following each and every step correctly and be persistent with your attempts.
 Let’s start slowly, with:

 You should try to get manicures often.
 Why?
 Well, if your nails look pretty, you will not be that tempted to touch them.
 Also, the nail polish that is on top probably doesn’t taste well, especially the gel polish.
 This little hack may prevent your nasty habit more than you’d think.